lupyuen/pinephone-nuttx/README.md

 -   [Watch the Demo on YouTube](https://www.youtube.com/shorts/De5ZehlIka8)

 But we should increase the Default Font Size.
+Montserrat 20?

 (Shot at ISO 800, F/5.6, Manual Focus on Sony NEX-7)